sudohainguyen/sudohainguyen.github.io/_posts/2022-10-22-git-commit-practice.md

 5. Reference related issues: If your commit relates to an issue or bug, reference it in the commit message using the issue number or link. (could be either Jira ticket or repo issue)
 6. Sign off your commit: If you are contributing to an open-source project, it's important to sign off your commit using your full name and email address.
 This helps to track who contributed to the project.

-Let's see what I can do with the above rules, imagine I have these commit messages after running command `git log --pretty=format:"%s" HEAD~10..HEAD`
+Let’s see what I can do with the above rules, imagine I have these commit messages after running command `git log --pretty=format:"%s" HEAD~10..HEAD`

 ```
 chore: minor refactor